top of page

 Andrew Cotter

 Andrew joined the Inglewood Volunteer Fire Brigade in 2007, and is currently an SO-Qualified SFF.
-He has responded regularly, and continues to respond for other brigades during daytime hours while working in their turnout zones.
+He has responded for other brigades during daytime hours while working in their turnout zones.

 During his time with Inglewood, he has held several positions and been actively involved in all aspects of the social and serious sides of the brigade.